drmehmetismail/Chess-Data-Processing/README.md

 ## Usage
-Run the `main.py` script to process data through all stages:
+Run the `main.py` script to process data through all stages

 ## Reference
-For more information, see https://doi.org/10.48550/arXiv.2302.13937
+For more information, see https://doi.org/10.48550/arXiv.2302.13937 For World Championship and super GM games, see https://github.com/drmehmetismail/Performance-Metrics For Engine vs Engine games (CCRL), see https://github.com/drmehmetismail/Engine-vs-engine-chess-stats For quick calculation of the GI score and GPL, see https://github.com/drmehmetismail/Game-Intelligence-and-Game-Point-Loss-for-Chess

 ## Citation
 Please cite the following paper if you find this helpful.